Bakers

 There were two Bell families in Wreningham, at the time.
 We are presuming this “snr” Bell is the one who had married Hannah Day – and who was 24 years younger than him.

-From the quantities of flour they bought – nearly one ton per year for just over 3 years, we might presume Hannah Bell was baking a more modest 80 loaves per week.
+From the quantities of flour they bought – nearly one ton per year for just over three years, we might presume Hannah Bell was baking a more modest 80 loaves per week.

 In those days, it was common for people to have more than one job.
-However, the census enumerator was an “official” – and people avoided disclosing sensitive information to “officials”.
-Perhaps the informal baking of bread (for money) was potentially sensitive?
+However, the census enumerator was an official – and people avoided disclosing sensitive information to officials.
+Perhaps they thought the informal baking of bread (for money) might get them into trouble.

 As we have not seen any records about R D Day’s suppliers, the great unknown is who sold flour to him.
 He might have bought it from the Wreningham mill.
-If so, why did the Bunn and Bell customers not cut out the middleman and go directly to the mill for a potentially “better deal”?
+If so, why did the Bunn and Bell customers not cut out the middleman and go directly to the mill for a potentially better deal?
 We can see from the Ledger that each one paid R D Day very regularly, so it probably wasn’t a credit issue.
-We will probably never know.
+We may never find out.

 As part of the Victorian Jubilee booklet, Robert D Day published a history of the retail price of flour – as sold by him and his father, at their shop, during its (then) 40 years of continuous trading.